Back to work

 Center

-My Role Senior Designer, Frontend Implementation
+My Role Senior Designer, Frontend Implementation, Design Leadership

 Team 6-person hybrid UX + Engineering